COVID-19

 31.20 Apology - member to resume seat - by permission

-If the standing committee member or member apologizes, the Chair, with the approval of the standing committee, may permit him/her to resume his/her seat.
+If the standing committee member or member apologizes, the Chair, with the approval of the standing committee, may permit them to resume their seat.

 31.21 Failure to leave seat - removal

-If a standing committee member or member does not leave his/her seat after being ordered to do so by the Chair in accordance with section 31.19 of this by-law and if the standing committee member or member does not apologize in accordance with section 31.20 of this by-law, then the Chair shall seek the appropriate assistance from the Sergeant-at-Arms or his/her designate.
+If a standing committee member or member does not leave their seat after being ordered to do so by the Chair in accordance with section 31.19 of this by-law and if the standing committee member or member does not apologize in accordance with section 31.20 of this by-law, then the Chair shall seek the appropriate assistance from the Sergeant-at-Arms or their designate.

 31.22 Meeting in session – entrance to floor – restriction